mathildasoda/mathildasoda.github.io/menu/About.md

 title: About
 permalink: /About
 ---
-Hello, I'm Mathilda, an undergraduate student pursuing a B.S in Mathematics and a B.S in Computer Science (tracks: AI & ML, Numerical & Symbolic computation), a minor in Linguistics, and Intermediate Proficiency Certificate in German.
+Hello, I'm Mathilda, an undergraduate student pursuing a B.S in Mathematics and a B.S in Computer Science (tracks: AI & ML, Numerical & Symbolic computation).
+I also hold the Intermediate Proficiency Certificate in German, and a minor in Linguistics.

 My main interest lies in statistical modeling.

 # Experience

-**University of Pennsylvania - Department of Physics & Astronomy**: I'm working on improving Bayesian Neural Network models for inferrence of structural parameters of galaxies
+**University of Pennsylvania - Department of Physics & Astronomy**: For my senior thesis, I'm working on improving Bayesian Neural Network models for inferrence of structural parameters of galaxies

-**Flagship Pioneerings - Montai Health**: I worked at a Computational Modelling Scientist at Montai for 6 months, during which time I created a machine learning model to predict certain biological properties.
+**Flagship Pioneerings - Montai Health**: I worked as a Computational Modelling Scientist at Montai for 6 months, during which time I created a machine learning model to predict certain biological properties.
 On the side, my projects include improving and coding up Bayesian models in [Stan](https://mc-stan.org/) for inferrence of biological effects from 2D (quasi-spatial) and 1D data

 **Group One Trading LP**: I interned as a trading analyst for 6 months.
 I learnt option tradings and presented to the firm my market research on possible future legislation and how it might affect tradings